esphome/esphome-docs/esphomeyaml/components/binary_sensor/custom.rst

 This integration can be used to create custom binary sensors in esphomelib using the C++ (Arduino) API.

-Please first read :doc:`/esphomeyaml/components/sensor/custom`, the same principles apply here and binary sensors are very similar to sensors internally.
+Please first read :doc:`/esphomeyaml/components/sensor/custom` guide, the same principles apply here and binary sensors are very similar to sensors internally.

+The example below is an example of a custom binary sensor; this custom sensor is essentially the same as the gpio binary sensor.

 .. code-block:: cpp